h5bp/Front-end-Developer-Interview-Questions/src/questions/general-questions.md

 * What role do you see yourself in?
 * Explain the difference between cookies, session storage, and local storage?
 * Can you explain what happens when you enter a URL into the browser?
+* Can you describe the components of a web application?
+* What is a database transaction and how does it work?
+* Describe the difference between SSR and CSR.
+Which one would you choose to render a web page?
+  * Are you familiar with static rendering?
+  * Rehydration?
+* What is your experience with git, source version control, branch development, and pull requests?
+* Describe cloud computing.
+What cloud platforms are you familiar with and how do you use them?